Lirity/Lirity/README.md

 ### 🌟 About Me

 - 💪 Started fitness journey in March 2022
-- ⚽ Football enthusiast and Manchester City supporter
+- ⚽ Football enthusiast and Manchester City Supporter
+- 🎵 Devotedfan of Sakanaction, attended the SAKANAQUARIUM 2024 "Turn"

 ### 💼 Experience